 Emily has her MFA in Dance Performance and Choreography from Florida State University and her BA in Dance from James Madison University.

-Emily has taught as an adjunct professor of dance at Spelman College, Kennesaw State University, Georgia College and State University, and Douglas Anderson School of the Arts.
+Emily is currently a part-time professor of dance at Winthrop University.
+Additionally, she has taught as an adjunct professor of dance at Spelman College, Kennesaw State University, Georgia College and State University, and Douglas Anderson School of the Arts.
 Emily has also been on faculty at the Atlanta Ballet, Georgia Ballet, Atlanta Academy of Ballet and Dance, Callanwolde Fine Arts Center, and the Performing Arts Center of Tallahassee.

 Emily has her 200-hour Yoga certification and is certified by the National Yoga Alliance.